uptane/uptane-standard/uptane-standard.md

 1. Load and verify the current time or the most recent securely attested time.
 2. Download and check the Targets metadata file from the Director repository, following the procedure in {{check_targets}}.

+Note that this verification procedure is intended to be a minimum.
+A partial verification ECU MAY implement more metadata checks.

+For example, in many cases it is desirable to also fetch and verify Root metadata from the Director (following the procedure in {{check_root}}) before checking Targets metadata.
+Without this check, an ECU will not be able to verify any metadata from the Director if the Director's Targets key is rotated, possible necessitating a recall.

+See {{DEPLOY}} for more discussion on this topic.

 #### Full verification {#full_verification}